delpozzo/kamino/README.md

 ### Zeroize (Single Drive)

-Enter `5` into the Main Menu selection to wipe a single target drive by writting all zeroes.
+Enter `5` into the Main Menu selection to wipe a single target drive by writing all zeroes.

 ### Zeroize (Multi-Drive)

-Enter `6` into the Main Menu selection to wipe multiple target drives at the same time by writting all zeroes.
+Enter `6` into the Main Menu selection to wipe multiple target drives at the same time by writing all zeroes.

 **Note** For multi-drive operations, the target drives you select must all be the same size.

 ### Manage Images

-Enter `m` or `M` into the Main Menu selection to manage images and configure which directory you would like to use for image files.
+Enter `m` into the Main Menu selection to manage images and configure which directory you would like to use for image files.

 ### About

-Enter `a` or `A` into the Main Menu selection to see Kamino information.
+Enter `a` into the Main Menu selection to see information about Kamino.

 ### Exit

-Enter `q` or `Q` into the Main Menu selection to exit Kamino.
+Enter `q` into the Main Menu selection to exit Kamino.

 ### kamino.config